 Why join us?

-The first and most important thing you should know is that we accept students not into individual labs, but only into the program and these decisions are made by a committee.
+If you are someone thinking about applying to our PhD program, please note the first and most important thing you should know which is that we accept students not into individual labs, but only into the program and these decisions are made by a committee.
 So you should be sure that there are at least 3 labs that you would be interested in performing rotations in during your first year.
 An individual PI cannot accept you into his/her lab as a PhD student.

 A good application will have a CV with evidence of substantial research experience.
 In your research statement, you may want to highlight why you’d like to come to this department, e.g. you may like to look at several labs.